bloom-housing/bloom/README.md

 4. Follow the directions above to run Bloom locally.
    Bloom will now be consuming the published version of @bloom-housing/ui-components specified in package.json and no local ui-component changes will be reflected.

-### Bloom's UI-Component Development

-- Because Bloom's ui-components package is a separate open source repository, developing within both repos locally requires linking the folders with the following steps:

-### Directory Setup

-1. Clone both Bloom and the [ui-components repository](https://github.com/bloom-housing/ui-components) on the same directory level.

-### Symlinking UI-C

-1. In the Bloom directory, run `yarn link:uic`.
-2. Open the next.config.js file in the public and partner's directory.
-3. Uncomment the experimental property at the bottom of each file.
-4. Follow the directions above to run Bloom locally.
-   These steps allow for two development patterns.
-You can edit ui-components within the node_modules of Bloom and the changes will be reflected in your local version of ui-components.
-Alternatively, you can edit the local version of ui-components and the changes will be reflected in the node_modules in Bloom.
-Both patterns will display up-to-date changes on the local server.

-### Unlinking UI-C

-1. In the Bloom directory, run `yarn unlink:uic`.
-2. Open the next.config.js file in the public and partner's directory.
-3. Comment out the experimental property at the bottom of each file.
-4. Follow the directions above to run Bloom locally.
-   Bloom will now be consuming the published version of @bloom-housing/ui-components specified in package.json and no local ui-component changes will be reflected.

 ## Contributing

 Contributions to the core Bloom applications and services are welcomed.
 To help us meet the project's goals around quality and maintainability, we ask that all contributors read, understand, and agree to our guidelines.